-Tutorial: Deploy a machine learning model with the designer (preview)
+Tutorial: Designer - deploy a machine learning model

 - Create a real-time inference pipeline.

 Complete part one of the tutorial to learn how to train and score a machine learning model in the designer.

 If you do not see graphical elements mentioned in this document, such as buttons in studio or designer, you may not have the right level of permissions to the workspace.
 Please contact your Azure subscription administrator to verify that you have been granted the correct level of access.
 For more information, see Manage users and roles.